lammps/lammps/doc/src/Build_settings.rst

-         -D MKL_INCLUDE_DIR=path     # ditto for Intel MKL library -D FFT_MKL_THREADS=on       # enable using threaded FFTs with MKL libraries -D MKL_LIBRARY=path         # path to MKL libraries -D HEFFTE_BACKEND=value     # FFTW or MKL or empty/undefined for the stock backend -D Heffte_ROOT=path         # path to an existing heFFTe installation
+         -D MKL_INCLUDE_DIR=path     # ditto for Intel MKL library -D FFT_MKL_THREADS=on       # enable using threaded FFTs with MKL libraries -D MKL_LIBRARY=path         # path to MKL libraries -D FFT_HEFFTE_BACKEND=value # FFTW or MKL or empty/undefined for the stock backend -D Heffte_ROOT=path         # path to an existing heFFTe installation